keu/docs/software_versioned_docs/version-0.26/disaster-recovery.md

 #### Non-Deleted Airflow Deployment

-To restore a previous version of a deployment that has NOT been deleted via the Astronomer UI (or CLI/API) and that has been backed up with Velero, follow the steps below.
+To restore a previous version of a deployment that has NOT been deleted via the Software UI (or CLI/API) and that has been backed up with Velero, follow the steps below.

 1. Identify the Velero backup you intend to use by running: